Focus and Scope

 ANNALS OF GLOBAL HEALTH is a peer-reviewed, open access journal focused on global health.
 The journal’s mission is to advance and disseminate knowledge of global health.
 Its goals are improve the health and well-being of all people, advance health equity and promote wise stewardship of the earth’s environment.

-The journal is published by the Boston College Global Public Health Program.
+The journal is supported by the Program for Global Public Health and the Common Good at Boston College.
 It was founded in 1934 by the Icahn School of Medicine at Mount Sinai as the Mount Sinai Journal of Medicine.
 It is a partner journal of the Consortium of Universities for Global Health.

 Previously the journal was published in six issues annually, but in 2019 the journal has moved to continuous publication.
 Once an article is accepted, it will be published as soon as possible.